 The views expressed on this website are mine and do not reflect the position of the Federal Reserve Bank of Richmond or the Federal Reserve System

-6. Bank Competition and Strategic Adaptation to Climate Change, with Dasol Kim and Luke Olson (draft available soon)
+2. Bank Competition and Strategic Adaptation to Climate Change, with Dasol Kim and Luke Olson [slides]

 Presentation at FRB Richmond, Virginia Tech, Duke University Triangle Dynamic Macro workshop, University of Tokyo, University of California Santa Cruz, Santa Clara University, University of Virginia, Economics School of Louvain, Sao Paulo School of Economics, and the Canon Institute for Global Studies Macroeconomic conference